Veteran Disability Rating Decision Appeals

 If you are a veteran who disagrees with your disability rating, or the symptoms associated with your disability have increased over time, you have the right to appeal the VA’s decision and pursue the benefit that you deserve.
 Because the appeals process can be complex and confusing, many veterans seek help from a lawyer who knows how this system works.

 Berry Law Firm can provide the assistance you need.
-We help veterans nationwide to appeal disability ratings decisions.
+We help veterans nationwide to appeal disability rating decisions.

 The VA pays monthly disability benefits based on the impact of a veteran’s service-connected injury or illness on the veteran’s ability to work.
 An evaluator approves or denies benefits based on evidence in the veteran’s claims file.
 This evidence primarily consists of military and medical records.